RenWro/42Berlin_ft_printf/README.md

 In case that your project or another project you are going to evaluate has a bonus, run the bonus test too:

 	make b

+---
+<h2>Testing</h2>

+This function have been tested with Francinette and Valgrind and it contains the projects Libft and Printf